 “The equipment we used at DePaul is the same equipment I used in my first two reporting jobs.
 I was responsible for shooting and editing my own material so having that experience from DePaul—the skills I learned, plus having experience with the equipment—definitely helped me when applying for jobs.
 There isn't a lot of time for training in this industry so it was a benefit to my employer and me that I could hit the ground running in many areas.”

-Our student media outlets were awarded more than 15 major student journalism awards in 2016
+Our student media outlets received more than 30 major student journalism awards in 2019-20.

-of 2016 Journalism graduates were employed, continuing their education or not seeking employment within six months of graduation
+of Journalism MA graduates were employed, continuing their education or pursuing other goals within six months of graduation.